ExaWorks/job-api-spec/specification.md

     Things we could include in no particular order..

-    - That we aim to make a minimal interface; advanced functionality is beyond the scope of this API
+    - That we aim to make a minimal interface; advanced functionality is beyond the scope of this (version of the) API

     - We would like the interface to be general and applicable to commonly deployed LRMs, cloud systems, etc. (I know some of this is